- In Public transport Transport

 - It is safe to travel on Rome’s metro, but as in any busy city, keep your belongings close

-- it gets busy in peak hours.
+- it gets busy in peak hours (from 8 to 10 am and from 5 to 7 pm).
 When arriving on the platform, head right to the end either to the front or very back.
 You might find more space there

 - Find the subway by looking for a red sign with a white M on it on the street